TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 ```
 ---
 ## ``GENRE``
 This is the genre of the song.
 Some examples are `Rock`, `Dubstep`, and `Classical`.
-Anythng can be put here as a genre.
+Anything can be put here as a genre.

 Example: